 If you are in the mood for a salad, the Southwest Salad is a delicious option!
 Pair with a Chicken Noodle Soup if desired!

 8 Piece Chicken Nuggets (11 g) & Side Salad (6 g) & Small french fries (35 g) = 52 g Carbs Total

 One of the most iconic meals at Chick-fil-A are the nuggets.
 And even though they are breaded, they are surprisingly low in carbs.
 That gave us a little wiggle room to add small french fries and a side salad to get in some extra veggies!
 Again, the final the carb count of the salad with depend on which dressing you choose!

 Another Chick-fil-A Classic.
-The chicken strips are higher in carbs than the chicken nuggets, but pair the protein with a superfood side salad for a complete meal!
+The chicken strips are higher in carbs than the chicken nuggets, but pair the protein with a kale crunch side salad for a complete meal!

 - can fit into a diabetes friendly meal plan, especially for times you may be traveling

 - remember to be flexible in your meal planning

 - progress not perfection is key for long term diabetes management